9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```

 Since we have units, we should be able to handle some basic trigonometry
 as well.
 Many of these operations operate on angles.
-Let\'s make sure
+Let's make sure
 that we can handle both degrees and radians.

 ``` screen